Datavault-UK/automate-dv/src/dbtvault-dev/docs/hubs.md

 [Read more about incremental models](https://docs.getdbt.com/docs/configuring-incremental-models)

 !!! note "Dont worry!"
-    The [hub_template](macros.md#hub_template) will deal with the filtering of records and ensuring all of the Data Vault 2.0 standards are upheld when loading into the hub from the source.
+    The [hub_template](macros.md#hub_template) deals with the Data Vault 2.0 standards when loading into the hub from the source.
 We won't need to worry about unwanted duplicates.

 ### Adding the metadata